JinghaoLu/MIN1PIPE/README.md

 ## Updates
+***11/01/2018*** New version released: updated movement correction module - balanced the running time for extremely large or shading videos; updated neural enhancing module - introduced dirt-cleaning function for dirty videos (potentially with dirts on the imaging sensor); updated seeds cleansing module - better seeds cleansing filters for seeds selection.
+Feedbacks regarding the bugs and/or suggestions are welcome.

 ***09/26/2018*** Updated data loading interface, for Doric scope videos with bit depth of 16.

 ***07/16/2018*** Patch version released.
 The program auto-detects available memory and processes data in chunk.
 Integrate fast read&write and memory mapping at key steps.